 Relative standard errors (RSEs) are a statistical measure of the precision of a survey statistic.
-RSEs for all survey data included in the report are shown in the relevant attachment tables, which are available on the Review website (www.pc.gov.au/gsp/overcoming-indigenous-disadvantage).
+RSEs for all survey data included in the report are shown in the relevant attachment tables, which are available on the website (www.pc.gov.au/oid2016).